WilhelmWillie/merrychristmas/README.md

 * **1:57 PM** Figures..
 I ran into an error loading the MySQLdb module for Django..
 * **2:41 PM** Pretty significant delay..
 MySQL is being iffy..
 * **3:10 PM** I'm an idiot.
 We're back in business!
 * **3:26 PM** Card model created yay!
 For clarification on the time restraints, I cannot push anymore new code after 9:30.
-However, from 9:30 - 11:00 PM, I'll allow myself to clean up existing code for release at merrychristmas.wilhelmwillie.com
+However, from 9:30 - 11:00 PM, I'll allow myself to clean up existing code for release at merrychristmas.wilhelmwillie.comcard
+* **3:41 PM** Updated Card model to include the slug..
+For some reason I forgot to.
+In addition, I'm also working on getting the views and URL routing set up.